McCormick & Medley Memorial Scholarship

 - Other requirements

-Candidates for the McCormick & Medley Memorial Scholarship must be at least 18 years of age, be a certified EMT and possess a high school diploma or GED.
-Candidates must also have started prerequisite courses in anatomy and physiology (either at a college or university or through an online distance learning class provided by Indianapolis EMS) by Sept.
-8, as well as pass the Health Occupations Basic Entrance Test (HOBET) or have some college education.
+Candidates for the McCormick & Medley Memorial Scholarship must be at least 18 years of age, be a certified EMT, and possess a high school diploma or GED.
+Candidates must also have started prerequisite courses in anatomy and physiology (either at a college or university or through an online distance learning class provided by Indianapolis EMS) by September 14, as well as pass the FISDAP Entrance Exam or have some college education.

 The McCormick & Medley Memorial Scholarship will be awarded annually to one student admitted to the January Paramedic Science Program.